papermana/react-modern-sticky/README.md

 );
 ```

 Alternatively, if you want to keep all your styles in CSS, you can just apply the `top` property to the element.
-This may require the use of `!important` to override the default style for `Sticky`, depending on whether your CSS or libraries' CSS gets loaded first.
+This may require the use of `!important` to override the default style for `Sticky`, depending on whether your CSS or the library's CSS gets loaded first.

 ```css
 .sticky {